Gold Bullion Bar 1 Kg

 - The gold spot price.
 The gold spot price is defined as the price one troy oz of pure gold that is available for immediate delivery.
 It is typically determined by the best bid and offer for gold as offered by large bullion banks trading in real time throughout the world

 - The weight of gold.
-The weight of pure gold found in a gold bar that is being purchased.
+The weight of pure gold is found in a gold bar that is being purchased.
 A one kilo gold bar has .999 or .9999 parts of pure gold.
 The 1 kilo ounce gold bar will weigh a little more than 32.1507 troy ounces in weight when impurities are accounted for.

 - The gold price premium.
 The gold price premium is defined as a percentage adjustment that is added or deducted from the gold spot price value of the gold bar.
 The gold premium of a gold bar is determined by the costs of production, refining, fabrication, minting and the logistics of making the gold bar available for sale in the U.S. and in international markets.